 - If your handicap is under 10 = low handicap

 - If your handicap is 10-19 = mid handicap

 - If your handicap is over 20 = high handicap

 If you can’t yet break 90 consistently then you might want to get a different wedge.
 We have a different article for that and the options might perform a bit better for you.

 How Many Wedges Should A Mid Handicapper Carry

 A mid-handicap only needs to carry two or three wedges in their bag.
-The first is a 45-degree pitching wedge, the second is a 50-degree gap wedge, and the third is a 54-degree sand wedge.
+The first is a 44-degree pitching wedge, the second is a 50-degree gap wedge, and the third is a 56-degree sand wedge.

 A sand wedge is the most important because it can be used in a number of situations.
 Obviously, it’s the best option for hitting out of the sand but it’s also really solid when the ground is wet.

-After you get a sand wedge, the next club should be between your pitching wedge and your sand wedge.
-I use a 50-degree wedge since it’s right in the middle.
+After you get a sand wedge, the next club should be between your PW and your SW.
+I use a 50 degree gap wedge since it’s in the middle.

 Once you’re ready to take your game to the next level, you can go out and add a lob wedge.
 It’s the hardest wedge to hit and that’s why I think it’s the least important.